 — Land Before Time

-How to engage on your students?
+How to engage your students?

-Do you want to spark interest within your students?
-You want your students to wonder about what life was like on Earth long ago?
+Do you want to spark interest in your students?
+Do you want your students to wonder about what life was like on Earth long ago?
 Do your students know what a dinosaur really is, or more importantly, what they are not?
 Most people do not know what the requirements are for a creature to be classified as a dinosaur.
 Ask your students and they will likely admit that they are unsure of the qualifications.
 Ask your students to identify dinosaurs and few will be able to name any beyond the most famous crew (Tyrannosaurus, Stegosaurus, Triceratops, Brachiosaurus, Velociraptor….)
 There are in fact MANY dinosaurs and much information is known about them.

-Relate on their most memorable Dinosaur film!
+Relate to their most memorable Dinosaur film!